-Kalila has taught and supervised at the graduate and postgraduate level in dance therapy and expressive arts therapy for over 20 years, alongside an active clinical practice in Austin, Texas.
-With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed numerous courses and workshops on this subject which have been presented nationally and internationally.
-Her signature course in Embodied Neurobiology was taught in the Creative Arts Therapy Department at Drexel University for five years, and served as clinical faculty for the dance movement therapy graduate program Antioch University and helped to develop their first low residency alternate route training program.
+Kalila has taught and supervised at the graduate and postgraduate level in dance therapy and expressive arts therapy for 25 years, alongside an active clinical practice in Austin, Texas.
+With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed courses and workshops on this subject which have been presented nationally and internationally.
+She has taught courses and worked extensively on program development with dance/movement therapy graduate departments at Drexel University and Antioch University.

 Kalila is passionate about preparing and empowering dance/movement therapy students to embark on successful, innovative, and rewarding careers.
 She teaches 12 Credits of specialized and innovative courses in various content areas including Embodied Neurobiology, Moving through the Cycles of Life, Movement Observation and Assessment.

 She also coordinates 3 credits of programming with invited guest faculty in emerging applications of dance/movement therapy.